macginitie/senpai-js/docs/architecture.md

 type EaseFunction = (value: number /* range: [0-100] */) => number; /* range: [0-100] */
 ```

-The `value` parameter is a `Float` ratio that represents the linear length of time that has past relative to how long the animation needs to take.
+The `value` parameter is a `Float` ratio that represents the linear length of time that has passed relative to how long the animation needs to take.
 For instance, if the animation just started, `value` should be `0`.
 If the animation has completed, it should return `100`.
 A quadratic ease function would return a `value` distribution that is curved quadratically.

 ### `./src/manager`